Security of the Fischlin Transform in Quantum Random Oracle Model: Introduction

 \section{Introduction}

 Non-interactive zero-knowledge proofs (NIZKs) obtained from interactive protocols via the Fiat--Shamir paradigm form a central tool in modern cryptography.
-Beyond zero-knowledge, many applications require \emph{straight-line extractability}, namely the ability to efficiently extract a witness from any prover that convinces the verifier, without rewinding.
+Many applications require \emph{straight-line extractability} -- the ability to efficiently extract a witness from any succesful prover, without rewinding.
 The Fischlin transform \cite{C:Fischlin05} provides a prominent approach for achieving straight-line extractable NIZKs from $\Sigma$-protocols in the random oracle model.
-It constitutes an alternative to Pass' transform \cite{C:Pass03}, replacing the use of commitments by a rejection-sampling mechanism based on oracle queries.
-As a result, the Fischlin transform yields small non-interactive proofs with strong extraction guarantees.
-The key constructive element in the Fischlin transform is what would now be called a proof-of-work-like mechanism.
-The challenges that are chosen uniformly at random by the verifier in the interactive setting can now be chosen freely by the prover, but need to fulfil a hash condition, e.g., the hash of the transcript needs to start with $l$ zeroes.
-Modeling the hash function as a random oracle now implicitly randomizes the challenge as the pre-image of the hash predicate is random.
+It constitutes an alternative to Pass' transform \cite{C:Pass03}, using what would now be called a proof-of-work-like mechanism instead of commitments to enable smaller proofs.

 With the advent of quantum computing, it has become necessary to analyze the security of random-oracle-based constructions in the presence of quantum adversaries.
 This has led to the development of the quantum random oracle model (QROM) \cite{AC:BDFLSZ11}, in which adversaries may query the random oracle in superposition.
 Over the past decade, a substantial body of work has established a versatile technical toolbox for proving the post-quantum security of classical constructions in the QROM.
 These techniques have been successfully applied to a wide range of Fiat--Shamir-type transforms, including Pass' transform \cite{TCC:ChiManSpo19,C:DFMS22,C:RotTes25} and related primitives.
 However, despite its importance, the Fischlin transform has so far resisted security analysis in the QROM.
 Existing proof techniques do not readily extend to this setting, and no QROM extractability proof for the Fischlin transform was previously known.